Ambleside Primary School Class room

 At Ambleside Academy, we adopt a clear and consistent approach to teaching to ensure that within each lesson pupils learn well.
 Across the school, we teach the foundation subjects using the CUSP curriculum, which pays close attention to the National Curriculum sequence and content.
 CUSP is guided by evidence-led curriculum structures, such as retrieval, spaced retrieval practice and interleaving.
 It is underpinned by explicit vocabulary instruction and research-focused pedagogy.
 Evidence leads to exceptional outcomes for pupils, as a result of coherent curriculum design and instructional teaching.

-Reading lies at the heart of everything we do and underpins the broad, balanced curriculum we offer to Ambleside pupils.
-Raising pupils’ attainment in Reading is a priority for every member of the school staff, as is developing a love of Reading.
+Reading lies at the heart of everything we do and underpins the broad, balanced curriculum we offer to Ambleside Academy pupils.
+Raising pupils’ attainment in reading is a priority for every member of the school staff, as is developing a love

 For more information on our reading expectations for each year group, click on the links below.